 The Importance of Yield to Maturity

-For investors, knowing the YTM can help them compare bonds with various maturity and coupon rates.
-For example, when comparing a five-year bond with a 3% YTM and a 10-year bond with a 2.5% YTM, the five-year bond is more valuable.
+Knowing a bond’s YTM can help investors compare bonds with various maturity and coupon rates.
+For example, consider two bonds of varying maturity: a five-year bond with a 3% YTM and a 10-year bond with a 2.5% YTM.
+Investor’s can easily see that the five-year bond is more valuable.

-Additionally, YTM helps investors understand how market conditions can impact their portfolio based on the investment they select.
-Since security yields rise when prices drop (and vice versa), investors can forecast how their investment will perform.
+YTM is particularly useful when attempting to compare older bonds sold in a secondary market, which can be priced at a premium or discounted — meaning they cost more or less than the bond’s face value.
+Understanding the YTM formula also helps investors understand how market conditions can impact their portfolio based on the investment they select.
+Since yields rise when prices drop (and vice versa), investors can forecast how their investment will perform.

 Yield to Maturity vs. Yield to Call

 Typically a bond issuer will call a bond only if it will result in a financial gain.
 For example, if the interest rate drops below a coupon rate, the issuer may decide to recall the bond to borrow funds at a lower rate.
-This is similar to the idea that when interest rates drop, homeowners refinance their homes.
+This situation is similar to when interest rates drop and homeowners refinance their home loans.

 For investors that use callable bonds for income, yield to call is significant.
-Suppose the issuer decides to call the bond at any time, especially when the interest rates are lower than when the investor purchases it.
-In that case, a reinvestment may not yield the same return to support the investor’s lifestyle, and they may feel it necessary to take on more risk by investing in a different bond or other security.
+Suppose the issuer decides to call the bond when the interest rates are lower than when the investor purchases it.
+If an investor decides to reinvest their payout, they may have a tough time finding a comparable bond that offers the yield they need to support their lifestyle.
+They may feel it necessary to take on more risk, looking to high-yield bonds.

 Limitations of Yield to Maturity

-It’s important to note that YTM calculation excludes taxes.
-While some bonds, like municipal bonds and U.S Treasury bonds, may be tax-exempt on a federal and state level, most bonds are taxable.
+It’s important to note that YTM calculations exclude taxes.
+While some bonds, like municipal bonds and U.S Treasury bonds, may be tax exempt on a federal and state level, most other bonds are taxable.
 In some cases, a tax-exempt bond may have a lower interest rate but ultimately offer a higher yield once taxes are factored in.

 While the 4% yield for Bond X remains the same, the after-tax yield for Bond Y is 3.8%.
 While it seemed like the less lucrative of the two options up front, Bond X should ultimately yield a higher return after taxes.

-One alternative to choosing individual bonds is to invest in bond mutual funds or bond ETFs (exchange-traded funds), which are composed of similar types of issuers, maturities, and quality.
+One alternative to choosing individual bonds is to invest in bond mutual funds or bond exchange-traded funds (ETFs).

-SoFi Invest® offers affordable access to a wide range of investment selections, including bond funds.
-The Active Investing platform lets investors choose from an array of stocks, ETFs or fractional shares.
+The SoFi Invest® investment platform offers affordable access to a wide range of investment selections, including bond funds.
+The Active Investing platform lets investors choose from an array of stocks, ETFs, or fractional shares.
 For a limited time, opening an account gives you the opportunity to win up to $1,000 in the stock of your choice.
 All you have to do is sign up, play the claw game, and find out how much you won.

 The information provided is not meant to provide investment or financial advice.
 Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.